GauravDhuri/missingskill-learning/javascript/arraysObject&Function.md

 </tr>
 </table>

-As we can see arrow function expression is just a more concise and easier way of using arrow function but that's not what makes arrow function really great.
-What really makes arrow function great is that they redefines `this` keyword inside of them as opposed to normal function.
+As we can see arrow function expression is just a more concise and easier way of using arrow function but that's not what makes arrow function really great. <span class="highlight">What really makes arrow function great is that they redefines `this` keyword inside of them as opposed to normal function</span> .

 Eg :-
 <table>